nsdidenko/nsdidenko.github.io/about.markdown

 ---

-Contact us, if you have any questions: nsdidenko.developer@gmail.com
+Contact us, if you have any questions: barsiksoft@gmail.com

 Best Regards!

-Nikita Didenko, iOS Developer
+Barsik Soft